Unemployment Insurance in California

 Bi-weekly Claim Form

-When you receive your first UI payments, attached will be a claim form that is pre-printed and is for the next 2 weeks.
-You must complete this form and return it in the mail in order to receive more UI payments.
+Every two weeks, you will need to complete a claim form online.
+Mark your calendar to log in and complete the form on the weekend.
+You must complete this form in order to receive more UI payments.
+If there are any “oddities” on the form (like you received residual income) you will need to complete the paper version.
 They supply an envelope with the claim form that is very important, as it is coded for their use.

 The handbook you will receive gives very specific details about each section on the form, but generally it asks if you were available and seeking work each day.